Preboarding & onboarding software for frontline teams

 EU-hosted, GDPR-compliant, and built so you are never locked in.

-Data stays in EU-region data centres, encrypted at rest and in transit.
+Data stays in EU-region data centers, encrypted at rest and in transit, with automated backups we run for you.

 GDPR + signed DPA